armno/blog/content/post/css-user-select/index.md

 ```

 [`user-select: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) prevents iOS's text selection UI to show up when users long-press on text content.
-For example, when long-press on a button.
+For example, when long-press on a button, this could happen.

 {{< image
   src="assets/select-text-menu.png"